-14. GRANT FUNDS RESCINDED BY DONORS
+12. GRANT FUNDS RESCINDED BY DONORS

-During the 2021 and 2020 fiscal years, several donors rescinded grant funds that had previously been committed to ICFJ due to project plan revisions and deteriorating political environments within certain countries.
+During the 2022 and 2021 fiscal years, several donors rescinded grant funds that had previously been committed to ICFJ due to project plan revisions and deteriorating political environments within certain countries.

-As a result, \$126,971 and \$543,230, respectively, of grant commitments previously recorded as revenue have been written off in their respective years.
+As a result, \$296,104 and \$126,971, respectively, of grant commitments previously recorded as revenue have been written off in their respective years.

-15. AVAILABILITY OF FINANCIAL ASSETS (LIQUIDITY)
+13. AVAILABILITY OF FINANCIAL ASSETS (LIQUIDITY)

-Financial assets available for use for general expenditures within one year of the Statements of Financial Position comprise the following at December 31, 2021 and 2020:
+Financial assets available for use for general expenditures within one year of the Statements of Financial Position comprise the following at December 31, 2022 and 2021:

-2021 2020 Cash and cash equivalents Investments Advances and other receivables Grants and pledges receivable Less: Donor restricted funds restricted for purpose Less: Board designated funds \$ 14,259,438 11,036,683 157,965 15,784,729 (35,943,740) (3,854,490) \$ 8,225,841 10,153,184 324,713 16,512,553 (30,383,350) (3,254,448)
+2022 2021 Cash and cash equivalents Investments Advances and other receivables Grants and pledges receivable \$ 2,655,542 9,769,216 274,843 16,092,582 \$ 14,259,438 11,036,683 157,965 Subtotal Less: Donor restricted funds restricted for purpose Less: Board designated funds 28,792,183 (24,442,681) (3,096,626) 41,238,815 (35,943,740) (3,854,490) FINANCIAL ASSETS AVAILABLE TO MEET CASH NEEDS FOR GENERAL EXPENDITURES WITHIN ONE YEAR \$ 1,252,876 \$ 1,440,585

-FINANCIAL ASSETS AVAILABLE TO MEET CASH NEEDS FOR GENERAL EXPENDITURES WITHIN ONE YEAR
+13. AVAILABILITY OF FINANCIAL ASSETS (LIQUIDITY) (Continued)

 ICFJ is substantially supported by restricted contributions.
 Because a donor's restriction requires resources to be used in a particular manner or in a future period, ICFJ must maintain sufficient resources to meet those responsibilities to its donors.
 Thus, financial assets may not be available for general expenditure within one year.
 As part of ICFJ's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 In addition, ICFJ invests cash in excess of daily requirements in short-term investments.
-Occasionally, the Board designates a portion of any operating surplus to its long-term reserve, which was \$1,012,065 and \$1,126,616 as of December 31, 2021 and 2020, respectively.
+Occasionally, the Board designates a portion of any operating surplus to its long-term reserve, which was \$1,050,423 and \$1,012,065 as of December 31, 2022 and 2021, respectively.
 This is a fund established by the governing Board that may be drawn upon in the event of financial distress or an immediate liquidity need resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities.

-16. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS

-In preparing these financial statements, ICFJ has evaluated events and transactions for potential recognition or disclosure through September 26, 2022, the date the financial statements were issued.
+In preparing these financial statements, ICFJ has evaluated events and transactions for potential recognition or disclosure through September 18, 2023, the date the financial statements were issued.